 January, June, and August start dates available.

-The Traditional Option allows business majors or minors to specialize their business education with a Master of Arts with a major in International Business.
+The Traditional Option allows business majors or minors to specialize their business education with a Master of International Business.

 Eligibility and Requirements